As the world reacts in horror to Bucha, China's state media strikes a different tone - KTVZ

 Instead, Beijing has sought to portray itself as a neutral actor, calling for peace while blaming the situation on the United States.

-This was on show in an editorial published in the nationalist tabloid the Global Times on Wednesday, which appeared to question the veracity of what it called, in quotes, the “Bucha incident” and absolve Russia of responsibility — arguing that while civilian deaths were unacceptable, the war itself was the fault of the US.
+This was on show in an editorial published in the nationalist tabloid the Global Times on Wednesday, which appeared to question the veracity of what it called, in quotes, the “Bucha incident” and absolve Russia of responsibility.

 “It is regrettable that after the exposure of the ‘Bucha incident,’ the US, the initiator of the Ukraine crisis, has not shown any signs of urging peace and promoting talks, but is ready to exacerbate the Russia-Ukraine tensions,” the editorial said.